|Instructor qualifications component|

 KCTCS: Students receive a syllabus by the first or second day of the course.
 The syllabus includes course requirement information, including the official description, course prerequisites, course content, grading policy, attendance requirements, course completion requirements/performance standards, and other related course information, as well as criteria to be used in evaluating the student’s performance.
 The KCTCS grading policy applies to dual credit courses.

 CPE: Dual credit courses and the instructors of those courses comply with all appropriate Southern Association of Colleges and Schools - Commission on Colleges (SACS-COC) criteria.
 Dual credit courses must be taught by postsecondary faculty or secondary school teachers approved by the postsecondary institution as having appropriate credentials established by the SACS-COC Guidelines for Faculty Credentials and university policy.
 Secondary school faculty must demonstrate compliance with teaching credentials and qualifications.
 The postsecondary institution grading policy applies to dual credit courses.
 Postsecondary institutions must ensure that each secondary school teacher teaching dual credit courses develops and uses a course syllabus with appropriate learning outcomes and content for each course.
 Secondary schools are responsible for providing detailed information to students in writing (i.e., a syllabus) consistent with the public postsecondary institution policy.
-This information shall include the nature of the course and the expectations and requirements that correspond to its official catalog description.
+This information must include the nature of the course and the expectations and requirements that correspond to its official catalog description.
 Course requirement information must include course prerequisites, course content, grading policy, attendance requirements, course completion requirements, performance standards, information on adding and dropping courses, and other related course information.

 CPE postsecondary institutions are responsible for conducting faculty evaluations for dual credit teachers in a manner consistent with the postsecondary institution’s guidelines for evaluation of adjunct faculty and student evaluation of faculty (i.e., conducting evaluations in a manner consistent with SACS-COC standards).